Balderton Capital leads $25M Series A in ‘urban farming’ platform Infarm

 Infarm, a startup that has developed vertical farming tech for grocery stores, restaurants and local distribution centres to bring fresh and artisan produce much closer to the consumer, has raised $25 million in Series A funding.

-The round is led by London-based VC firm Balderton Capital, with participation from TriplePoint Capital, Mons Investments, and previous previous investors Cherry Ventures, QUADIA and LocalGlobe.
+The round is led by London-based VC firm Balderton Capital, with participation from TriplePoint Capital, Mons Investments, and previous investors Cherry Ventures, QUADIA and LocalGlobe.

 It brings the total raised by the Berlin-based company to $35 million, including a $2.5 million grant from the European Commission as part of the Horizon 2020 program.